-4. Please provide two pieces of evidence of your identity (one containing a photo).
-Acceptably ypes of documents used to verify your identity are detailed below.
-Driving Licence Passport National ID Card Medical Card Utility Bill You may wish to s be returned to you ded delivery.
-You proof of identity will 5. .
-All information in respect to your request will be sent to you via secure email unless you make alternative arrangements with the school.
-We may require further evidence of your identity if you collect your information from school premises.
-Declaration be completed by al prosecution. l applicants.
-Ple ease note that any a ttempt to mislead I the school may lead I (ir nsert name) tify that the informa mary School & Nurs and any attachme ents therein to Randla ide • e Randlay Primary otain more informatio • School to confirm my ate the correct Sig nature Dat te Re turn of the Form • ou are either postin ow: g your docume nts or hand deliverir ng them then our address is detailed ndlay Primary Scho cal Centre, Randlay • :LR
+4. • • lence of your identit your identity are de • ' a photo).
+Acceptab le Driving Licence Passport National ID Card Medical Card Utility Bill You may wish to s be returned to you • nents special/record verification. ded delivery.
+Your proof of identity wi 5. make alternative a rrangements w equest will be sent ith the school.
+We note ith the school we note it it is the school preserved. nay require furthe Declaration be completed by al rosecution. l applicants.
+Ple ease note that any a ttempt to mislead the school may lea ıd I (ir sert name) • is application form as accurate and true. • nts therein to Rand lay my e Randlay Primary o obtain more inforn n Sig nature Dat е Ret urn of the Form If yo • g your docume nts or hand deliverir ng them then our address is detailed